davetron5000/naildrivin5.com/_posts/2025-06-12-neovim-and-lsp-servers-working-with-docker-based-development.md

 ## And Now We Can Work!

 I've been using this configuration for a few days and to be honest, I can't quite tell how well it's working.
 But it doesn't seem that fragile, and it seems useful to have setup in case other extensions or LSP servers become very useful.

+## Update on May 19, 2026

+I've updated this post since, as of NeoVim 0.11, nvim-lspconfig is no longer needed.
+Over time I have found the use of these LSP servers to be a bit of a wash.
+They do work, but at one point, the Ruby LSP just stopped working.

+Shopify's Ruby LSP [is not a debuggable system](/blog/2025/08/06/please-create-debuggable-systems.html), so I just stopped using it as GitHub CoPilot provided enough completion that it was fine.
+And then CoPilot just stopped working (I think M$ requires you to pay for it now, and I'm not gonna pay for it).
+Still, everything was fine for me becuase I'm used to working by learning the APIs and typing them out and using Vim's normal completion.

+But, I figured I'd try again, and the Shopify Ruby LSP is now working for me again.
+Cool, I guess.

+I would strongly encourage you, dear reader, to learn how to program without an LSP.
+I've never felt like I worked slowly.
+The LSP is a nice to have, but you would be wise to develop the skills to write code without it.